eagereyes/eagereyes.org/tag/criticism.md

 # Criticism

+### <a href="/blog/2019/critiquing-and-redesigning">Critiquing and Redesigning</a>
+Criticizing visualizations is a cottage industry of sorts, and an activity I have indulged in in the past as well.
+Redesigning those charts is also not uncommon, though it's usually other people's charts, and that isn't always welcome.
+Sarah Leo of The Economist has redesigned some of the charts made by that publication, and not only do her redesigns work better, her thoughts around some of the design issues are also very insightful. _<a href="/blog/2019/critiquing-and-redesigning">Read more…</a>_

 ### <a href="/blog/2016/review-jon-schwabish-better-presentations">Review: Jon Schwabish, Better Presentations</a>
 Presentations can be dreadful.
 Badly thought-out slides, boring structure, poorly delivered.
 I once told a colleague after a practice talk to please shoot me before she’d ever make me sit through such a talk again (to be fair, she had called the talk boring herself before she even began). _<a href="/blog/2016/review-jon-schwabish-better-presentations">Read more…</a>_